hazarpanc/Canada_Used_Cars/README.md

 ## Project Steps

 ## 1) Data Collection
 **Data Collection**: I collected the data by web scraping multiple used car listing websites periodically over two years.
-I wrote a custom script to automate the scraping process, leveraging two popular Python libraries.
-Selenium to automate the web browser interaction, and BeautifulSoup to parse the HTML content and extract the required data points.
+I wrote a custom script to automate the scraping process, leveraging two Python libraries: Selenium, for automating web browser interaction, and BeautifulSoup, for parsing HTML content and extracting required data points.
 I configured the script to run at bi-weekly intervals to collect the most up-to-date data available.
 It collected data from multiple pages and websites to build a comprehensive dataset of used car listings.

 **Data Storage:** I adopted a strategic approach to manage the data collected during the weekly scraping sessions efficiently.
 The weekly scraped data was stored in individual CSV files, each representing one week's worth of data.
 This approach was not only flexible and scalable but also facilitated data backup and version control.